Skip to content

 Read those tables carefully.
 A 165 in Quant is the 67th percentile.
 A 165 in Verbal is the 95th percentile.
 The score that represents "very good" in Verbal represents "slightly above average" in Quant.

-Why Quant Percentiles Are Compressed
+Why Are Quant Percentiles Compressed?

 The compression in Quant percentiles is not a quirk of test design.
 It reflects who takes the GRE.